martintrojer/whis/book/src/part4-core-advanced/ch14-providers.md

 **Feature flag**: Local Whisper only included if compiled with `local-whisper` feature (enabled by default).

-For implementation details of LocalWhisperProvider and RemoteWhisperProvider, see [Chapter 14b: Local Transcription](./ch14b-local-transcription.md).
+For implementation details of LocalWhisperProvider, see [Chapter 14b: Local Transcription](./ch14b-local-transcription.md).

 ### Using the Registry